Statement on Racial Justice

-As we prepare to move into the Fall 2022 semester, the counseling area faculty have been reflecting on the past summer marked by the traumatic tragedies of multiple police murders of African American citizens in the U.S., and the resulting public outcry and social justice protests across the country.
+As we move forward, we in the counseling faculty continue to reflect on the traumatic tragedies involving multiple police murders of African American citizens in the U.S., and the resulting public outcry and social justice protests across the country.
 It has been an extremely challenging time for all of us: feeling overwhelmed, sad, outraged, paralyzed, or even powerless and helpless.
-With the heat of the protests in our city subsided, while still reeling from everything that has happened we have also been contemplating about critical changes to make moving forward.
+With the heat of the protests in our city having subsided, while still reeling from everything that has happened, we have also been contemplating about critical changes to make moving forward.

 First, we feel it is even more important now to reiterate, “Black lives matter,” and express our continuing solidarity in the long-term work to dismantle racial injustice at all levels and contribute to building a system with respect, equity, and support for individuals with all forms of marginalized identities.
 Second, we want to explicitly recognize the grief and trauma that have been brought to the students in general, and especially students in the BIPOC community.
 Racial trauma is real, and the past couple of months have made it so conspicuously clear.
 Third, we also acknowledge that systemic racism and other forms of oppression (heterosexism, transphobia, xenophobia, etc.) are insidious forces that infiltrate organizations with even the best of intentions.